kangarin/multi-task-ce-framework/README.md

 follow the rules:
 1. The generator should be named as `generator_dataflow_name_id`.
 For example, `generator_traffic_mainstreet_1`.
 2. The processor should be named as `processor_stage_id_instance_id`.
 For example, `processor_stage_1_instance_1`.

+### Priorities(TODO)
+Priorities are dynamically assigned, services should query their newest priority from the database(like redis).
+The priorities are set by the scheduler at the cloud.